Skip to content

 Vice-President

-She is an Assistant National Secretary at E tū, the largest private sector union in the country.
+Rachel was elected Vice-President of the CTU in October 2015 and re-elected in 2019.
+She is the National Secretary at E tū, the largest private sector union in the country.

 Rachel’s involvement in the union movement began when she was working as a copy-editor in the publishing industry and became site delegate for the EPMU.
 She started as an EPMU official in 2003.
 As an organiser, she worked across media and manufacturing industries.
-She co-ordinated the EPMU’s plastics industry strategy for several years, before moving into union leadership.
+She coordinated the EPMUs plastics industry strategy for several years, before moving into union leadership.

 As Vice-President of the CTU, Rachel works with members of Te Runanga and members of the National Affiliates Council, to foster te Tiriti relationships across the union movement.
 She has worked with the largest public sector unions to negotiate Gender Pay Principles for the broad public service.
 She was a key worker representative at the International Labour Organisation for the negotiation of a major international convention, the Violence and Harassment Convention, 2019 (No190).
 Rachel works with the CTU President as a member of the tripartite Future of Work Forum.